A-B Tech Students Recognized for Exemplary Academic Achievements

 A-B Tech Community College honored outstanding students during its Academic Awards Ceremony April 9 in Ferguson Auditorium.

 Student Melissa Wright received the 2019 Academic Excellence Award from the North Carolina Community College System.
-One student from each of the 58 community colleges are selected from this award.
+One student from each of the 58 community colleges is selected from this award.
 Students must have completed at least 12 semester hours in an associate degree program and have GPA of no less than 3.25.
 Each student receives a plaque and medallion in honor of their academic accomplishments.

 Dakota Pangle was honored for being the college’s nominee for the statewide Dallas Herring Achievement Award, which was established in 2010 to honor the late Dr. Herring, considered one of the founding fathers of community colleges in the state.